dickinson0718/f23-classmaterial/syllabus.md

 This style of classroom will also allow students with various coding backgrounds to move through the material at (slightly) different rates.

-## Course Objectives

-1. Introduce computer science:
-   - Learn simple and structured data types, program control structures, and logic.
-   - Perform problem analysis, algorithm design, implementation in a high-level language.
-   - Write programs that employ selection, repetition, and functions and that use libraries of numerical and scientific utilities
-2. Introduce computational science:
-   - Understand the field of study concerned with using computers to analyze, mathematically model, simulate, and solve problems in various scientific disciplines
-   - Conduct abstract modeling of complex scientific problems

-## Where to Find Help!

-Learning to program requires patience, persistence and will certainly be challenging.
-Know that I am willing to offer advice and guidance throughout the course.
-Please ask questions before, during and after class as well as visit me during office hours.
-I am happy to meet at other times as well.
-You can contact the [GVSU tutoring center](http://www.gvsu.edu/tc/) to request tutoring for this course.
-There are also regular drop in hours in the [CIS Student Success Center](https://www.gvsu.edu/computing/student-success-center-13.htm).

 ## Grade Breakdown